diazcoin/diaz/README.md

-Bitcoin Core integration/staging tree
+Diazcoin Core integration/staging tree
 =====================================

 https://bitcoincore.org

-What is Bitcoin?
+What is Diaz?
 ----------------

 Bitcoin is an experimental digital currency that enables instant payments to